 Last week, Chen’s discovery that the Murray-Darling floodplains had not received the majority of environmental water redirected from irrigators under the Federal Government’s $13 billion Murray-Darling Basin Plan, hit national newspapers, and ABC news and TV.

-Specifically, Chen found that despite wetlands in the Murray Darling Basin being targeted for protection and regeneration for the last five years, less than a quarter of almost 200,000 hectares of Murray Darling floodplains had actually received any flooding from environmental water, leaving vital ecosystems nearing collapse.
+Specifically, Chen found that despite wetlands in the Murray Darling Basin being targeted for protection and regeneration for the last five years, of nearly 3 million hectares of wetlands in the Basin they could deliberately water, 141,000 ha was inundated over 5 years (28,000 ha/yr on average), leaving vital ecosystems nearing collapse.
 The cause?
 Private land blocking links between rivers and floodplains.

 Yiwen made the finding while working with her supervisors Prof. Pittock, Dr. Matthew Colloff and Dr Anna Lukasiewicz in her Masters degree at Fenner, but her journey to studying wetlands has been one of progressive realisations.
 Her first decision to study the environment was in secondary school, after reading a newspaper story about polar bears starving in the Arctic.
 Shocked, she decided to dedicate her studies to doing something about the state of the environment.